ktaylor63/southeast/site/content/news/salazar-announces-ban-on-importation-and-interstate-transportation-of-four-giant-snakes-that-threaten-everglades.md

 Under the injurious wildlife provisions of the Lacey Act, the Department of the Interior is authorized to regulate the importation and interstate transport of wildlife species determined to be injurious to humans, the interests of agriculture, horticulture, forestry, or to wildlife or the wildlife resources of the United States.

-For more information on injurious wildlife and efforts to list the four species of snakes as injurious under the Lacey Act, please visit: [http://www.fws.gov/invasives/news.html](http://www.fws.gov/invasives/news.html).
+For more information on injurious wildlife and efforts to list the four species of snakes as injurious under the Lacey Act, please visit: [fws.gov/invasives/news.html](http://www.fws.gov/invasives/news.html).

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs